i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 -   **Lab & Experiment:**

     ![NAND Gate in Minecraft](./images/NAND-gate-composite_minecraft.png)
-    *Figure: A NAND gate built in Minecraft.
-The output is off only when both inputs are on.*
+    *Figure: A NAND gate in Minecraft, constructed by modifying the composite AND gate and tapping the output before the final inversion.
+The output lamp turns off only when both input levers are on, matching the NAND truth table.*

     1. Build the NAND gate: